Fred Elliott (ice hockey)

 Frederick Henry "Fred" Elliott (February 18, 1903 – August 28, 1982) was a Canadian professional ice hockey winger.

 Early life

 Elliott was born in Clinton, Ontario.
-Elliot played junior hockey with the Owen Sound Greys, where he was a teammate of Cooney Weiland, and the Minneapolis Millers.
+Elliott played junior hockey with the Owen Sound Greys, where he was a teammate of Cooney Weiland, and the Minneapolis Millers.

 He played minor league hockey with the Toronto Ravinas during the 1927–1928 season.

 Career

 Elliott played 43 games in the National Hockey League with the Ottawa Senators during the 1928–29 season.
 The rest of his career, which lasted from 1927 to 1931, was spent in various minor leagues.